placeholder

 Itinerary

-Sat, Aug 13th - Day 1: Participants arriving via Denver International airport: a shuttle will pick you up from the airport.
+Participants arriving via Denver International Airport: A shuttle will pick you up from the airport.
 The last shuttle will depart at 11 a.m.
-MT, followed by check-in at Regis University.
-You will drop off belongings in your dorm room.
-Participants that are driving to campus: check-in for First Tracks at DeSmet Hall. between 11 a.m.-12 p.m. on Saturday, August 13.
-Depart for camping near Genesee, CO.
+MT, followed by check-in at Clarke Hall and move-in at DeSmet.

 What to Bring

-We’d recommend wearing active clothes each day that you don’t mind getting wet, especially when we’re at the lake!
-We’d also recommend bringing a day-pack for snacks, extra layers, and water.
+We recommend wearing active clothes that you don’t mind getting wet, especially when we’re at the lake!
+We’d also recommend bringing a day-pack for snacks, extra layers and water.

 Frequently Asked Questions

 Yes!
 There are scholarships available for those in financial need.
-In order to be considered for a scholarship, you must write a 1-page essay answering the questions below and send an email with a PDF attachment to Gretchen Weber Goode at gweber001@regis.edu.
+In order to be considered for a scholarship, you must write a one-page essay answering the questions below and send an email with a PDF attachment to oap@regis.edu.
 All scholarship essays are due June 15.

 -Why do you want to attend First Tracks?